penalara/engineInputGHCFile/schema-doc/ghc-properties-ghcdata-properties-sessions-session-properties-sessionclassrooms-properties-classroomstoassign-refclassroomtoassign.md

 engineInputGHCSchema#/properties/ghcData/properties/sessions/items/properties/sessionClassRooms/properties/classRoomsToAssign/items
 ```

-Object, with classrooms and/or set of classrooms, where the engine should take one of them for assign the session.
+Object, with classrooms and/or set of classrooms, where the engine should assign classroom to each class unit of the session.

 | Abstract            | Extensible | Status         | Identifiable | Custom Properties | Additional Properties | Access Restrictions | Defined In                                                         |